Skip to content ↓

 Attendance and Absence

 Here at Boston Pioneers Academy, we are dedicated to ensuring that each learner receives the best education possible.
-This means that we have to abide by laws set by the Government with regards to ensuring the very best attendance for every individual child.
+This means that we must abide by laws set by the Government with regards to ensuring the very best attendance for every individual child.

 Promoting Good Attendance